The Great Tomb: Supreme Beings | Nazarick NPCs | Various Monsters and Creatures Used by Nazarick

 - Smug Snake: Take away his tricks and he's not so tough.
 He's stated to be the weakest among the Six Arms.

-- We Can Rule Together: To Brain Unglaus.
-Unfortunately it didn't work due to Unglaus faced Shalltear Bloodfallen.
+- We Can Rule Together: He tries this on Brain Unglaus.
+It didn't work due to Brain getting Character Development after meeting Shalltear Bloodfallen, Sebas, and Climb.

 A member of the Six Arms, the security department of the criminal organization Eight Fingers.
 An undead lich specializing in destructive elemental magic, namely the third-tier spells Fireball and Lightning Bolt.